Secure council tenancies

 Subletting your home

-You will lose your secure status permanently if you move out and sublet your home.
+You lose your secure status permanently if you move out and sublet your home.
 This applies even if you later move back in.
 The council could end your tenancy very easily and anyone living there will be evicted.

 Find out about unlawful subletting from Citizens Advice.